Brabham BT38B car-by-car histories

 Nick Craw (Washington, DC) raced a yellow-and-blue #71 Brabham BT38 in the 1972 SCCA Pro Formula B series but is only known to have started two races.
 The car was entered by Fred Opert Racing, and is likely to have been a brand new BT38B.
-In February 1973, the "ex-Craw" car was advertised by Opert as "4 races from new".
+In October 1972 and again in February 1973, the "ex-Craw" car was advertised by Opert as "4 races from new".
 Photographs from the FB event at Autodromo de San Carlo, Caracas in March 1973 suggest that this was the car raced by Andrea de Adamich to win that event.
 Subsequent history unknown.

 Driven by: Nick Craw and Andrea de Adamich.
 First race: Lime Rock (R3), 4 Jul 1972.
 Total of 3 recorded races.